Reuh/anselme/README.md

 Checkpoints are set per function.
 Paragraphs are expected to be defined inside functions only.

-Commiting also happens after a function or paragraph has been manually called.
+Commiting also happens after a paragraph has been manually called or resumed from.

 ### Lines types